kshimonoj/aruba/aos8/provisioning_ap/README.md

 # Overview
-AOS8 Aruba Mobility Controller Support REST API for most of configuration.
+AOS8 Aruba Mobility Controller Support REST API for most of configuration. <br>
 You can provision AP's parameters by this script.

 # Usage